Reflexology is a complementary therapy that involves having gentle pressure applied to the soles of your feet or your hands.

 – Person with MS

-Reflexology has been investigated in MS. In one study, 71 patients were randomised to either reflexology treatment with manual pressure on specific points in the feet and massage of the calf area, or to non-specific massage of the calf area only.
+Reflexology has been investigated in a variety of studies to see whether it can help with MS symptoms.
+In one study, 71 patients were randomised to either reflexology treatment with manual pressure on specific points of the feet and massage of the calf area, or to non-specific massage of the calf area only.
 53 patients completed the study and there were significant improvements in the mean scores of paraesthesia (abnormal sensations such as pins and needles), bladder symptoms, muscle strength and spasticity.

-In a second study, 73 people received either reflexology or basic foot masssage weekly for 10 weeks, primarily as a treatment for pain.
+In another study, 73 people received either reflexology or basic foot massage weekly for ten weeks, primarily as a treatment for pain.
 Both groups showed benefit in pain, fatigue, depression and spasms with no clear difference between reflexology and massage.
-The effect on pain last for up to twelve weeks.
+The effect on pain lasted for up to 12 weeks.

 - Multiple Sclerosis 2009;15(11):1329-1338.
 Summary Reflexology for the treatment of pain in people with multiple sclerosis: a double-blind randomised sham-controlled clinical trial.